Edwas99/PROCON/index.md

 ## Machine Learning project PROCON
 This is a project in the course TNM108 at Linköping University.
 The name PROCON comes from the main idea of the project, to create PROS&CONS lists based on customer reviews.
 The Idea is to give the user a good overview of a product based on what other people think without having to read through an ocean of good and bad reviews.
 I think that good written reviews can give good insights about a product.
 A product can for example have really good specs but if you read the reviews about the product you get to know that it has a lot of bugs and the specs doesn't really matter because of this.
 Without further explanation lets dive in to how I tried to do this:
-You can use the [editor on GitHub](https://github.com/Edwas99/PROCON/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### The dataset:
 The project could be applied for any product, since you can create a PROS&CONS list for anything, however I decided to work with phones in this project.
 This is because I found a good dataset on Kaggle, which contained one file containing the items (721 phones) and one file which contained 68 000 different reviews  for these phones.
 For more details about the dataset see [Amazon Cellphone Reviews](https://www.kaggle.com/grikomsn/amazon-cell-phones-reviews/code).